leotrinq/leotrinq/README.md

 - 👋 Hi, I’m Leo Trinquet
-- 👀 I’m interested in artificial intelligence, video game development and software engineering.
+- 👀 I’m interested in artificial intelligence, virtual reality, video game development and software engineering.
 - 🌱 I’m currently learning in Polytech Paris-Saclay, an engineering school in Paris-Saclay university.
 - 💞️ I’m looking for a 9-week international internship opportunity for the summer of 2024 to gain international experience and explore new perspectives
 - 📫 How to reach me : leo.trinquet@gmail.com